Ohio Democratic Party: History

-In 2006 Chris Redfern became the chairman of the Ohio Democratic Party.
+In 2006, Chris Redfern became the chairman of the Ohio Democratic Party.
 Redfern primarily focused on building a statewide organization that had the power to win every part of Ohio.
 In 2006, after a 16-year drought, Ohio elected a Democratic U.S. senator (Sherrod Brown), governor (Ted Strickland), lieutenant governor, secretary of state, and state treasurer.
 In 2008, Ohio Democrats won back the House of Representatives after 14 years of Republican control.

-Summit County Council President Elizabeth Walters has been the chairwoman since January 2021.
+Summit County Council President Elizabeth Walters was elected as the party's chairwoman in January 2021.
 Walters previously served as the Executive Director of the Ohio Democratic Party in 2014.
 She is the first woman to be elected to the position of Democratic Party Chair in the state.
+Following a string of losses, she stepped down as chair in June 2025, and was succeeded by former state representative Kathleen Clyde.

 During the years of 2016 to 2020, a rift developed in the Democratic Party from the national level down to the local level.
 Progressive Democrats began challenging incumbent Democrats across the country from school boards to bids for Congress.
 Over time, this led to a slow, but steady adoption of Progressive policies by moderate Democrats, which assisted in capturing the U.S. House of Representatives in the 2018 midterm elections.

 As of 2023, the Ohio Democratic Party is in the minority in both chambers of the Ohio General Assembly.
-Democrats hold five of Ohio's 15 U.S. House seats and one of Ohio's two U.S. Senate seats.
-A priority for Ohio Democrats in the 2010s and 2020s has been increasing the minimum wage.
+Democrats hold five of Ohio's 15 U.S. House seats.
+A priority for Ohio Democrats since the 2010s has been increasing the minimum wage.

 Electoral success

-The Ohio Democratic Party reached the peak of its electoral success in the mid-1980s to 1990s, when Democrats held the following offices: